borquezmartin/laprobeta.github.io/projects.md

 # Technological Vigilance <a name="tech_vigilance"></a>
 ------
-This case was develop during Technological Vigilance's class in Pontificia Universidad Católica.
+This case was develop during Technological Vigilance's course in Pontificia Universidad Católica.

 ## Status of Algae Carbon Offset Projects <a name="algae"></a>
 _December 13, 2021_